clubcapra/capra_web_ui/README.md

 ## Release

 To create a new release, simply use `npm version [major | minor | patch]`.
 This will bump the version and create a git tag.
 You can then push the new commit and github actions will take care of everythin else.
+You can use `git push --follow-tags` to push the tags to github.

 Just make sure to make the github release public once it's done.